davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/functions.md

 As with caching, no additional configuration is required to enable and find your application Function implementations and executions.
 You can simply build and run.
-Spring Boot for {pivotal-gemfire-name} handles the rest.
+Spring Boot for VMware GemFire handles the rest.